New Options for Undeclared Students

-The Westphal College of Media Arts & Design is now offering Still-Deciding Students an exciting new option in applying to our school that allows them to explore the wide range of our academic programs.
-The Freshman Design Portal and Freshman Media Portal were designed as a point-of-entry for prospective students who know they want to study creative disciplines at Westphal, but aren’t sure which of our 15 undergraduate programs is right for them.
+The Westphal College of Media Arts & Design now offers an undeclared option in media or design that allows incoming high school students to explore the wide range of our academic programs.
+The Undeclared-Design and Undeclared-Media tracks were designed as a point-of-entry for prospective students who know they want to study creative disciplines at Westphal, but aren’t sure which of our 15 undergraduate programs is right for them.
 These options give students the ability to enroll in their freshman year of college and take courses that will help them discover their major without losing valuable time and money.

-To find out more about these new portals for Still-Deciding Students, contact Tia James, Assistant Director of Recruitment at 215-895-1834 (email: firstname.lastname@example.org)
+To find out more about our Undeclared option, contact Tia James, Assistant Director of Recruitment at 215-895-1834 (email: email@example.com)

 Frequently Asked Questions